 ICT learning is an integral facet of all teaching units.
-Each classroom has 5 computers (Senior classes have laptops) and there is a lab of 14 computers for use by all students.
+Each classroom has 5 computers (Senior classes have lap-tops) and there is a lab of 14 computers for use by all students.
+Prep has comupters and iPads.

 A range of intervention programs are provided for students with specific learning needs with the provision of services from the Support Teacher and the Advisory Visiting Teachers of the school's curriculum.